1996 Steelers 31 vs Ravens 17

 Mike Tomczak hits 22 of 27 for 214 yds and a TD (including 11 of 12 in the 2nd half) and Norm Johnson connects on a 20-yd FG as time expires to escape Atlanta with a victory over the winless Falcons.
 The Steelers trail 10-3 at halftime but score TDs on their first two possessions of the 2nd half on a 12-yd pass to Hastings and a 1-yd plunge by Bettis (26 carries, 126 yds, 1 TD).
 With the game tied 17-17 in the 4th quarter, the Steelers mount a physical, 12-play 66-yd drive to the Falcon 2 which drains all 5:55 off the clock and sets up Johnson's game-winner.

 1996 Steelers 42 vs Rams 6

-Bettis gets redemption, bulldozing through his former teammates mercilessly as the Steelers crucify the Rams.
+Bettis gets redemption and revenge, bulldozing through his former teammates mercilessly as the Steelers crucify the Rams.
 The Steelers outrush St. Louis 248-64 and The Bus gains 129 yds on 19 carries and scores 2 TDs while playing less than 3 full quarters before Cowher decides to rest him (in spite of Bettis' protests to continue his onslaught).
 Almost as satisfying as Bettis' success is the utter futility of his "replacement" in St. Louis, Lawrence Phillips, who gains an embarrassing 6 yards on 5 carries and is a total non-factor.
 Tony Banks suffers 2 INTs and is sacked 6 times in an absolute @$$-whipping, start to finish.

 1996 Steelers 24 at Bengals 34